irobertson/annotation-constraints/README.md

 at compile-time instead of runtime, we could create a new constraint, say `@TargetHasAtMostOneHttpMethod(verifiedBy = HttpMethodVerifier.class)`, implement `HttpMethodVerifier` which does the necessary validation and apply this constraint to `@HttpMethod` via `@ProvidesConstraintsFor(HttpMethod.class)`.

+TODO write up the example and link to it

 ## Maven usage